-c) Description of any significant merger or reorganization of the company, its subsidiaries or controlled companies, during the financial year d) Description of acquisitions and/or disposals of assets
+c) Description of any significant merger or reorganization of the company, its subsidiaries or controlled companies, during the financial year d) Description of acquisitions and/or disposals of assets e) Description of the main results of the evaluation of the company's activity.

-During 2022 and 2021, respectively, there were no mergers or reorganizations of the company.
+During 2024 and 2023, respectively, there were no mergers or reorganizations of the company.

 The Company's purchases were mainly represented by equipment necessary for the current activity.
-Thus, the equipment modernization program continued in 2022, focusing on updating technologies for cementing and well stimulation services.
-During the year, the company purchased mainly two new twin pumping units, a pumping unit with an integrated heating system for the handled products and modernized three acid solution pumping units.
+Thus, the equipment modernization program continued in 2024, focusing on updating technologies for cementing and well stimulation services.
 The company has not disposed of assets with significant accounting value.